csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 Note that in a document construction context, the distinction between subele- ment and attribute is important—an attribute is implicitly text that does not appear in the printed or displayed document.
 However, in database and data exchange applications of XML, this distinction is less relevant, and the choice of representing data as an attribute or a subelement is frequently arbitrary.
-In gen- eral, it is advisable to use attributes only to represent identifiers, and to store all other data as subelements.
+In general, it is advisable to use attributes only to represent identifiers, and to store all other data as subelements.

 One final syntactic note is that an element of the form <element></element> that contains no subelements or text can be abbreviated as <element/>; abbrevi- ated elements may, however, contain attributes.